ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

-I started Fresh Pots with the intention to allow it to be deployed for any organization, but I quickly realized that scoping it specifically to my workplace would cut out a ton of configuration options and admin screens, so that‘s what I ended up doing.
+I started Fresh Pots with the intention to allow it to be deployed for any organization, but I quickly realized that scoping it specifically to my workplace would cut out a ton of configuration options and admin screens, so that’s what I ended up doing.

 I did end up publishing [an iOS app](https://itunes.apple.com/us/app/fresh-pots/id1330049929?ls=1&mt=8),